nathanziarek/nathanziarek.github.io/_posts/2015-02-18-intuition.md

 That's probably not fair.
 My stakeholders really do want an interface so seamless and easy to use that it's intuitive.
 The problem?
 It's just not possible.

-> [Intuition][Definition]: An immediate cognition of an object not inferred or determined by a previous cognition of the same object.
+> [Intuition][Definition]--An immediate cognition of an object not inferred or determined by a previous cognition of the same object.

 As interface designers we use all manner of tools to make the interface easier to grasp--[affordances][affordance] makes items look clickable and design patterns reuse common components, relying on user's preconceived notions.